philippe44/AirConnect/README.md

-# [UPDATE]: version 0.2.0.0 is out and brings immediate player addition/supression, which also means that the issues relaedt to players missing after a while should be fixed.
+# [UPDATE]: version 0.2.0.0 is out
+It brings immediate player addition/supression, which also means that the issues relaedt to players missing after a while should be fixed.
 There are a lot of other changes, so it might be unstable for a bit - I need feedback :-) !

 # AirConnect: Send audio to UPnP/Sonos/Chromecast players using AirPlay